electro2560/BetterKits/README.md

 The config.yml/config.conf file contains a list of allowed chests.
 More chests can be added on the list by specifying the proper Material (Bukkit) or BlockType (Sponge) name.

 The plugin can be reloaded with /kitreload.

+You can also use the /kitrefill (kitname) (location) to replace a chest content with a kit.
+Notice that there isn't any limit for using the /kitrefill command, so it should be admin-only.
+It can be used as a faster alternative to vanilla /setblock and /clone commands for refilling chests on some custom map.